Skip to main content

 Phil Del Bello

-Phil Del Bello is the Director of Business Operations at Fieldguide, where he is responsible for strategic growth and best practices with customers.
+Phil Del Bello is the Head of Solutions at Fieldguide, where he is responsible for strategic growth and best practices with customers.
 Prior to Fieldguide, Phil was a Principal in CLA's Specialized Advisory Services group with over twelve years of experience in assurance, consulting, and advisory services.
 He led SOC engagements, focusing on HITRUST, and provided consulting on information security reviews, risk assessments, and risk management processes.